q2ek/compileinfo/README.md

 ### Planned work

-* Describe the API either in Java or in a document form.
 * Add options to the annotation to enable system property choices.
 So that not all properties are stored.

 ## Authors